 The White's PulseScan TDI was released in 2008 and is still in production as the TDI SL.
 Prior versions have been discontinued.
 I was one of the original users of the TDI and still dabble with them to this day.
 See my story White's TDI at Moore Creek, Alaska for pictures of lots of TDI gold nugget finds.
 I also have extensive notes on using the TDI for coin detecting at Steve's Guide to White's TDI Coin Settings.
 The TDI is a unique detector and is seeing use in many applications unforeseen when it first came out.

 The TDI has been available in several versions but all are basically the same detector as far as how they work.
-June 2018 Note: White's has a model called the TDI SL Special Edition out now.
-It is available for a limited time only, so I will refer you to the White's website for availability and details.
-Basically it is the White's TDI SL with a different rod and coil option at a discounted price.
-Forum thread with more details and photos.
+October 2019 Note: White's has a model called the TDI Hi-Q, which is a TDI SL with straight rod, new coil, and tan or camo paint job.
+See the details here.

 I am a big fan of competition as I always want more and better detectors from the manufacturers personally, and I think competition is the best way to get better detectors.
 After Garrett got into the ground balancing pulse induction (GBPI) game with the Infinium people including myself were really after White's to make an entry into the field.
 I went so far as to visit White's Electronics personally to lobby for such a detector with suggestions on how to get there.
 Alan Holcomb, the CEO at that time, flew me down at White's expense for discussions on how to proceed with such a project.
 In particular, I advised that rather than developing something from scratch, it might make more sense to license the existing Goldscan technology from Eric Foster, widely known as "the father of pulse technology" for his early work in the field.